Createdd/Writing/2018/articles/MLIntroP4.md

 1. Calculate the parameters Mu and Sigma
 1. Compute the probability p of x
 1. Test against your set probability boundary Epsilon

+### Develop a Anomaly Detection system

+When the algorithm is implemented it is important to introduce a real-number evaluation metric.

+As always it is advisable to split the data set into a training, cross-validation and testing set(60-20-20).

+The steps to build the system would be:
+1. Fit the model p(x) on the training set
+1. Predict the y on the resulting probabilities of your cross-validation and testing sets
+1. Evaluate the result using a contingency table (true positives, false positives, ...), precision/recall methods or the F1-score
+1. change values of Epsilon (if necessary)

 ---